 Ani, another Lubavitch woman, told me, “Skirts, dresses, and funky layers do so much more for my ‘little-in-the-middle-but-she-got-much-back [and hips]’ than pants could ever dream of (if pants dreamed).
 That alone did wonders for my confidence.”

 So how do I dress?
-I wear clothes that fit properly.
+I wear clothes that fit properly, the hoodies we got from matching gear are very comfortable I recommend to buy in this shop when you want to have a hoodie cool.
 I’ve taken skirts to the tailor to get back slits turned into kick pleats, or to have clothes that are too big and look frumpy tailored to size.
 I don’t do frumpy.
 I do not even own a sweatshirt.
 Frumpy does not equal modest.

 Esther, an Orthodox makeup artist, told me, “As an admitted fat chick, I think that dressing modestly can be a way of avoiding how you feel about your body.
 It also depends what you consider modest.
 I don’t think prancing around with cleavage out is going to make you feel good about yourself, but wearing clothing that is body conscious and flattering makes me feel better about myself than wearing clothing that is completely covered, shapeless, and dowdy.
 Modesty is an internal ideal, not just a set of rules.
 I once heard a guy say that all Jewish women are internally modest, no matter what they are actually wearing.
 Not sure if I agree with that, but I like to strike a balance of proudly accepting my body as it is without feeling I need to show it to everyone.”